soumyadipdas37/finescoop.github.io/source/_posts/moment_man_039in_patriot_prayer_hat039_is_shot_dead_in_portland_amid_clashes_with_blm_and_trump_fans.md

 But unlike last week&#039;s demonstrations, most&nbsp;people on Saturday dispersed from the protest before the 7pm curfew.&nbsp;
 More than an hour later, law enforcement officers, including some wearing U.S. Marshals Service identification, surrounded about a dozen people who remained outside the courthouse and made several arrests.&nbsp;
 As night fell, National Guard troops and police officers in riot gear remained outside the fenced area surrounding several government buildings that have been at the center of the unrest over the past week.&nbsp;
-KENOSHA, WISCONSIN Law enforcement officers are seen standing guard as several people were arrested after the start of a city-wide curfew outside of the Kenosha County Courthouse on Saturday
+KENOSHA, WISCONSIN: Law enforcement officers are seen standing guard as several people were arrested after the start of a city-wide curfew outside of the Kenosha County Courthouse on Saturday
-KENOSHA, WISCONSIN About 1,000 people joined a mile-long march in Kenosha on Saturday, chanting &#039;Black Lives Matter&#039; and &#039;No Justice, No Peace&#039;, a week after the police shooting of Jacob Blake&nbsp;
+KENOSHA, WISCONSIN: About 1,000 people joined a mile-long march in Kenosha on Saturday, chanting &#039;Black Lives Matter&#039; and &#039;No Justice, No Peace&#039;, a week after the police shooting of Jacob Blake&nbsp;
-KENOSHA, WISCONSIN Protesters marched with Blake&#039;s family towards the Kenosha County Courthouse where speakers&nbsp;encouraged the crowd to vote for change in November, and to push for legislation in Wisconsin that would lead to police reform
+KENOSHA, WISCONSIN: Protesters marched with Blake&#039;s family towards the Kenosha County Courthouse where speakers&nbsp;encouraged the crowd to vote for change in November, and to push for legislation in Wisconsin that would lead to police reform
-KENOSHA, WISCONSIN&nbsp;People march in support of Jacob Blake and his family to the Kenosha County Courthouse KENOSHA, WISCONSIN Jacob Blake Sr (pictured) gave an impassioned call for changing a system During the rally earlier, Blake&#039;s father, Jacob Blake Sr, called on protesters to refrain from looting and vandalism, which had overshadowed peaceful protests before a tense calm set in the past three nights.&nbsp;
+KENOSHA, WISCONSIN:&nbsp;People march in support of Jacob Blake and his family to the Kenosha County Courthouse KENOSHA, WISCONSIN: Jacob Blake Sr (pictured) gave an impassioned call for changing a system During the rally earlier, Blake&#039;s father, Jacob Blake Sr, called on protesters to refrain from looting and vandalism, which had overshadowed peaceful protests before a tense calm set in the past three nights.&nbsp;
 &#039;Good people of this city understand.
 If we tear it up we have nothing, Blake Sr said. &#039;Stop it.
 Show &#039;em for one night we don&#039;t have to tear up nothing.&#039;&nbsp;
 He gave an impassioned call for changing a system he described as fostering police brutality and racial inequities.